-A while back we chatted with Father Daniel Reelhil, a one-time Wall Street banker-turned-priest (after a trip in 1998 to Medjugorje).
+A while back we chatted with Father Daniel Reehil, a one-time Wall Street banker-turned-priest (after a trip in 1998 to Medjugorje).

-Father Reelhil, who hails from the Nashville diocese, is now an exorcist, and it seems like a natural fit, seeing the spiritual warfare he encountered while discerning and preparing for the priesthood, two incidents in particular.
+Father Reehil, who now hails from the Nashville diocese, is an exorcist, which in some ways is a natural fit, seeing the spiritual warfare he encountered while discerning and preparing for the priesthood, two incidents in particular.

-The first was as he walked from Our Lady of Victory Church
+The first, he said, was as he walked from Our Lady of Victory Church in Manhattan after a meeting with his spiritual director.

 “There was this beautiful man staring at me,” he says.
 “I thought, this is weird.
 So I turned to walk towards my office and he runs up and grabs my arm.